 The winners collect a prize and are awarded their trophies at Prizegiving.
 Adjudicators on staff are Mrs Hellens and Mrs McCormick.

-Interested students should see Mr Laing in the English department or contact him via email.
+Interested students should see Mr Moore in the Classics department or contact him via email.